nychealth/EH-dataportal/content/data-stories/sanitation/index.md

             <div style="background-color:blanchedalmond; padding: 10px; border-radius: 5px"><p class="fs-sm"><strong>Wire baskets</strong> are more likely to be damaged, have trash blow or fall out of them, and attract pests like rats and mice.</p></div>
         </div>
         <div class="col-sm-6 mt-1">
             <div style="background-color:blanchedalmond; padding: 10px; border-radius: 5px"><p class="fs-sm"><strong>Enclosed baskets</strong> are better, protecting trash from the elements and from pests.
-Often, these better baskets are bought by local Business Improvement Districts (BIDs).
+Often, these better baskets are bought by local BIDs.
 Overall, <a href="https://www1.nyc.gov/site/sbs/neighborhoods/bids.page">BIDs spend over 25% of their funding on additional sanitation services in their areas</a>.</p></div>
         </div>
     </div>
 </div>